arjundabbe531-commits/Jivanman-News-Application/README.md

 # 📱 Jivanman-News-Application

-**Jivanman** is a modern local news and community app that provides real-time updates, village information, and important announcements in a clean and easy-to-use interface.
+**Jivanman** is a modern local news and community app that provides real-time updates and important announcements in a clean and easy-to-use interface.

 Stay connected with your community, festivals, local events, and more — all in one app.